klinejonathan/diving/jb_summary.md

 and it ends in a minor backmount restriction to get back out to the 2nd ‘T’.
 The restriction itself really isn’t that tight, but it will take some maneuvering to get through it.
 This side is definitely prettier, but you’ll burn through a bunch of DIL and drysuit gas.
-It’s also where you’ll find the Queen’s Bypass sidemount tunnel.
+It’s also where you’ll find the start of Queen’s Bypass sidemount tunnel.
 At least when I did this side, the flow was much higher than the right (I swam both on the same dive).

+About 50' before the 'T' and Court's Squeeze, if you look high and to the left, you'll find a jump that takes you through a slightly larger area and bypasses the 2nd 'T'.
+You'll end up about 50' past the 2nd 'T'.

 # Zumrick Siphon

-The line begins 18” – 2’ from the Gold Line on the floor, and boy is the flow ever kicking here.
+The line begins 18" – 2’ from the Gold Line on the floor, and boy is the flow ever kicking here.
 I haven’t gone very far, in fact I ended up here by accident (I turned away from the Gold Line cleaning up my line markers from the 2nd ‘T’ and picked up the first line I saw coming off the debris cone.
 I made it several